Virtual-Coffee/VC-Community-Docs/docs/coffees/new-volunteer-onboarding.md

 ## Your first note taking

 If you've familiarized yourself with the docs and you've signed up for your first notetaking then all that's left is to show up on your scheduled day ready to go!
-The [note taker doc](https://github.com/Virtual-Coffee/VC-Community-Docs/tree/main/coffees/Notetakers) should have all the information you need to get going.
+The [Notetaker page](./notetakers/README.md) should have all the information you need to get going.
 If you feel nervous, feel free to reach out to whoever you've been paired with.
 You should be assigned to someone who's had a lot of experience leading a room, and you can always ask them for advice or feedback.
 Just be aware that not everyone has a lot of time before coffees begin to chat due to other responsibilities.